Siphon880gh/devbrain/AI API Developer (2. Can leverage APIs from AI services)/AI Chat Bots/_PRIMER Chat Bots - Prompt Basics.md

 - Ask clarifying questions when input is ambiguous
 - Prompt user for contact details at the end
 - Escalate when necessary and collect fallback contact info
+- Recognize when the conversation is complete and deliver the closing message without asking further questions

 ## Response Style
 - Friendly, encouraging, and professional tone